floragj/PaketoOnboarding/README.md

 - Task 6: Rolling Your Own Implementation Buildpack
 - Task 7: The Packit Library

-## Packaging a Buildpack

-Ok, this is the first task where we will ask you the reader to complete a task, with a few hints (hopefully helpful).
-We will be trying to accomplish the following.

-Build the sample application using the versions of the `node-engine` and `npm` buildpacks that you package, up from source.

 ## Prerequisites

 For this task you will need a couple additional pieces of software